Unsure whether to use Coinbase or Kraken?

 If you’re concerned about privacy and furthering the trustless, decentralized ideology behind Bitcoin, it’s best to stay away from Coinbase.
 Their work with Neutrino, Hacking Team, and government surveillance agencies renders any claim to care about the revolutionary power of decentralization completely meaningless.

-Kraken’s committment to security is one of its best features.
+Kraken’s commitment to security is one of its best features.
 The exchange’s support articles will guide you through the process of learning more than you can imagine about Bitcoin and security.

 The choice is yours to make, and hopefully this article has given you a good idea of each exchange’s pros and cons.
 Enjoy your journey into crypto.